 - Trip interruption reimbursement: Provides reimbursement for meals and lodging at $150 a day for up to $450 per occurrence if your vehicle breaks down more than 100 miles from home

-- One-year Endurance Elite membership: Provides customers with a $250 entertainment voucher, 24/7 roadside assistance, ID theft services, key fob replacement and access to a personal concierge service
+- One-year Endurance Elite Benefits: Total loss protection, 24/7 roadside assistance, ID theft services, key fob replacement and a collision discount.

 Read our Endurance warranty review for more information, and click below to get a free, no-obligation quote.